Coronavirus Dampens Christmas Joy in Bethlehem and Elsewhere

 “People around us were tired, depressed and depleted, so we said let’s just plant a drop of joy and love,” said Sevine Ariss, one of the organizers of a Christmas fair along the seaside road where the explosion caused the most damage.

 Federman reported from Jerusalem.
-Jalal Hassan in Bethlehem, Adam Schreck in Bangkok, Rod McGuirk in Canberra, Australia and Zeina Karam in Beirut contributed reporting.
+Nicole Winfield in Rome, Adam Schreck in Bangkok, Rod McGuirk in Canberra, Australia; Niniek Karmini in Jakarta and Zeina Karam in Beirut contributed reporting.